cloudy-astrophysics/bug-tracker-migration-test/README.md

   * The plan has two stages
       1. To use the XML-RPC API of the Trac site to get all the data out of the ticket system
       2. To use the Github API to reconstruct the tickets as Github Issues
-          * Map Types to Tags
+          * Map Components, Types, Priorities to Tags
           * Map Milestones to Milestones
           * Map Trac users to github users (anyone without a github username becomes a tag)
           * Carry over attachments